-The 56F8357 and 56F8157 devices are 16-bit motor-control chips based on the 56800E core.
+The 56F8345 and 56F8145 devices are 16-bit motor-control chips based on the 56800E core.
 These parts use a Harvard-style architecture with two independent memory spaces for Data and Program.
+On-chip

-On-chip RAM and Flash memory are used in both spaces.
+RAM and Flash memories are used in both spaces.

-This chapter provides memory maps for:
+This section provides memory maps for:

-- Program Address Space including the Interrupt Vector Table - Data Address Space including the EOnCE Memory and Peripheral Memory Maps
+- Program Address Space, including the Interrupt Vector Table - Data Address Space, including the EOnCE Memory and Peripheral Memory Maps